Wellbeing & Safety

 One of the most common causes of stress will be your studies; for first years, who have often done extremely well at school, the less structured and more competitive nature of university can be daunting.
 Our academic team, headed by the Dean and Academic Director, can help, as can the academic and residential tutors.
 We can also help you apply for special consideration from the university.

-Student leaders run GYLIO (Get Your Life in Order) week each semester to encourage and support time for individual reflection, and to avoid blips in the road becoming giant speed bumps!
+Student leaders run GYLIO (Get Your Life in Order) week each semester to encourage and support time for individual reflection, and to avoid blips in the road becoming giant speed bumps.
 You will no doubt face challenges throughout the academic year, so it’s important to prioritise your wellbeing and reach out for support in whatever way feels best for you.

 A Safe and Respectful Community